The Forum's Program

 Closed-door meeting of the Smart Africa ministerial network

 Smart Africa is a pan-African initiative launched by African heads of state to drive socio-economic development through digital transformation.
 It unites 40 countries, representing over 1 billion people, with a shared commitment to advancing ICT access, broadband connectivity, and Africa’s transition to a knowledge economy.
-The network’s latest ministerial meeting on the margins of the AI Action Summit is co-organized with the Paris Peace Forum.
+The network’s latest ministerial meeting on the margins of the AI Action Summit was co-organized with the Paris Peace Forum.

 High-Level Dinner: “Fighting Fake News on Social Media: a Key Challenge for Africa?”